Ravishka7/Aroma_Boutique_WebApp/README.md

 ## Installation

-1.Clone the repository:
+1. Clone the repository:

 ```
 git clone https://github.com/Ravishka7/Aroma_Boutique_WebApp.git
 ```
-2.In your terminal which is opened in the root directory enter the following commands:
+2. In your terminal which is opened in the root directory enter the following commands:

 ```
 composer install